 Employers who are considering the long-term potential of remote working arrangements should take care to consider the types of personalities and home settings of their employees.

 Those more likely to who struggle with working from home arrangements include:

 1) Extroverts who thrive on personal interactions

 An extrovert character thrives when surrounded by people.
 They need personal interaction in order to be productive and creative.
 They need to be part of groups of people and socialising is very important to them.
 They get inspired by conversing and talking; they are the ones that come up with the best ideas while chatting in an office corridor.

 2) Those who value routines

 We all love a change of scenery but for some people routine is crucial in order to function.
 They need to get up in the morning, get dressed and go to an office, where they ‘disconnect’ from their home life.
 They need to get out of their house and go to a specific working place in order to concentrate, focus and be productive.

 Not everyone has an adequate set up in their homes.
 It’s not always easy to have a spare room that can be your home office or a reliable broadband that allows you to work efficiently.
 Moreover, family can happen: kids, a partner that also struggles to work from home; all these distractions can affect your performance and increase your stress levels.

-Of course, despite all the above scenarios, and those for whom working from home might be a struggle, for others the last few months has seemed like a god sent gift.
+Of course, despite all the above scenarios, and those for whom working from home might be a struggle, for others the last few months have seemed like a godsend.

 Those who are likely to thrive on long-term working from home opportunities include: